cjdbarlow/Part-One/baroreceptors.md

 ##Hormonal control
 Atrial stretch receptors also excrete ANP (Atrial Natriuretic Peptide), which reduces blood pressure in the following ways:
 * Increased GFR
   ANP constricts the efferent arteriole and dilates of the afferent arteriole.
-This subsequently inhibits renin secretion through increasd hydrostatic pressure at the JGA and increased Na<sup>+</sup> and Cl<sup>-</sup> delivery to the macula densa.
+This subsequently inhibits renin secretion through increased hydrostatic pressure at the JGA and increased Na<sup>+</sup> and Cl<sup>-</sup> delivery to the macula densa.
 * Decreased aldosterone
   ANP inhibits aldosterone secretion.
 * Vasodilation